Pylons/pyramid/docs/narr/introduction.rst

 under the :term:`Pylons` "brand".  :term:`Pylons` software is written by a loose-knit community of contributors.
 The `Pylons website
 <http://pylonshq.com>`_ describes the Pylons brand in more detail.

+See `http://docs.pylonshq.com <http://docs.pylonshq.com>`_ for an overview of the Pyramid project and how it relates to Pylons.

 .. index::
    single: pyramid and other frameworks